paulfitz/daff/README.md

 differences, and using such a summary as a patch file.
 It is optimized for comparing tables that share a common origin, in other words multiple versions of the "same" table.
 It is written in Haxe, translated to Javascript for in-browser use.
-The library may also be compiled as C++.
+The library is also available as Haxe-generated PHP or C++.

 For a live demo, see:
 > http://paulfitz.github.com/coopyhx/